DropD/python-template/README.md

 # python-template
-A template from where to start a new python repo
+A cookiecutter for a new python package

+## Remember to revise
+* LICENCE, AUTHORS and CHANGELOG files